Northern lapwing: Taxonomy

 The northern lapwing was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Tringa vanellus.
 The species is now placed with the other lapwings in the genus Vanellus that was introduced by the French zoologist Mathurin Jacques Brisson in 1760.
 The scientific name Vanellus is Medieval Latin for the northern lapwing and derives from vannus, a winnowing fan.
 The species is monotypic: no subspecies are recognised.

-The name lapwing has been variously attributed to the "lapping" sound its wings make in flight, from the irregular progress in flight due to its large wings (the Oxford English Dictionary derives this from an Old English word meaning "to totter"), or from its habit of drawing potential predators away from its nest by trailing a wing as if broken.
+The name lapwing has been variously attributed to the "lapping" sound its wings make in flight, to its irregular flight path due to its large wings (the Oxford English Dictionary derives this from an Old English word meaning "to totter"), or from its habit of drawing potential predators away from its nest by trailing a wing as if it were broken.
 The names peewit, pewit, tuit or tew-it are onomatopoeic and refer to the bird's characteristic call.

 Description

 The northern lapwing is a 28–33 cm long bird with a 67–87 cm wingspan and a body mass of 128–330 g.
 It has rounded wings and a crest.
 It is also the shortest-legged of the lapwings.
-It is mainly black and white, but the back is tinted green.
-The male has a long crest and a black crown, throat and breast contrasting with an otherwise white face.
-Females and young birds have shorter crests, and have less strongly marked heads, but plumages are otherwise quite similar.
+Its plumage is mainly black and white, but its back is tinted green.
+The male has a long crest and a black crown, throat and breast, which contrast with an otherwise white face.
+Females and young birds have shorter crests and less distinct markings on their heads, but their plumage is otherwise quite similar.

-This is a vocal bird in the breeding season, with constant calling as the crazed tumbling display flight is performed by the male.
-The typical contact call is a loud, shrill "pee-wit" from which they get their other name of peewit.
-Displaying males usually make a wheezy "pee-wit, wit wit, eeze wit" during their display flight; these birds also make squeaking or mewing sounds.
+This is a vocal bird during the breeding season, with constant calling while the male performs his crazed tumbling display flight.
+The typical contact call is a loud, shrill "pee-wit" which gives them their alternative name of peewit.
+Displaying males usually make a wheezy "pee-wit, wit wit, eeze wit" during their display flight.
+These birds also make squeaking or mewing sounds.

 Behaviour

-It is highly migratory over most of its extensive range, wintering further south as far as North Africa, northern India, Nepal, Bhutan and parts of China.
+It is highly migratory over most of its extensive range, wintering as far south as North Africa, northern India, Nepal, Bhutan and parts of China.
 It migrates mainly by day, often in large flocks.
-Lowland breeders in westernmost areas of Europe are resident.
-It occasionally is a vagrant to North America, especially after storms, as in the Canadian sightings after storms in December 1927 and in January 1966.
+Lowland breeders in most westerly parts of Europe are resident.
+Occasionally, it is a vagrant to North America, especially after storms, as evidenced by sightings in Canada in December 1927 and in January 1966.